openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 1) concurrency of the daemon

-This means the same for the reconstructor as it does for the replicator, the size of the GreelPool used for the 'udpate' and 'update_deleted' jobs.
+This means the same for the reconstructor as it does for the replicator, the size of the GreenPool used for the 'update' and 'update_deleted' jobs.

 2) overall parallelism of partition reconstruction